FAQ for Vetting Subjects

 The most common reason for this error is that the incorrect date of birth has been submitted by the organisation requesting your vetting.

-Please contact us on firstname.lastname@example.org and provide us with your date of birth and we will resolve the issue.
+Please contact us on firstname.lastname@example.org with your date of birth and we will resolve the issue.

 I am receiving the following error message when trying to complete the online form: “please enter a valid email address”

 This can be for two reasons:

 - There is a space inserted after the email address, please delete it to continue.

 - The incorrect email address is being inputted e.g. missing a full stop or dash

 If the above does not resolve the issue please send a screenshot or photo of the error page to email@example.com

 The pre-filled fields on my form contain incorrect personal information